OKRs Examples and Objective Setting

 Measuring OKRs is just as important as setting them properly – there’s no point in establishing perfect objectives if no one keeps track of whether they are met over time.
 Assessing them also means following the progress of your objectives and key results and how they align with the bigger picture of your organizational goals, vision, and mission.
 Here are some specific guidelines on how to measure your engineering OKRs:

-Waydev can provide valuable insight into your engineering teams’ practices and delivery processes, making it easier to identify roadblocks and improvement areas.
+Waydev can provide valuable insight into your software engineering teams’ practices and delivery processes, making it easier to identify roadblocks and improvement areas.
 This can give you a clear direction to focus on for continuous improvement and facilitate tracking progress over time by comparing with previously collected data.

-Ready to improve your teams' performance?
+Ready to improve your SDLC performance?

-Request a platform demo
+Request a Free Trial

 DORA Metrics Playbook